 Allow me to get this out of the way: I would prefer if none of this had happened.

 I would prefer if the novel coronavirus hadn’t jumped from its original pangolin/bat/civet host and into a human being.
 I would prefer if the government had responded aggressively and competently from the beginning.
 I would prefer if no one needed to make the who-lives-and-who-dies decisions now being forced on health care workers in Lombardy, Spain, and New York City.
 None of this is worth the human cost or the economic cost, and we will be unpacking the failure of our government’s response for years to come.
-(Our failure to roll out testing was a complete embarrassment, and we’ll soon be saying the same about the first economic stimulus.)
+(Our failure to roll out testing was a particular and complete embarrassment.)

 That said, I hope you don’t mind me speculating about some of the follow-on effects of the Covid-19 crisis (I just finished Tiger King, and I’m officially out of things to do).

-In this post, I will think through how and why it will change work, and in a follow-up post, I’ll do the same for politics.
+In this post, I will think through how and why it will change work.

 I am not a contrarian: The primary implication of the crisis will be acceptance of – and indeed, demand for – remote work.